 - Rapid heartbeat or tense muscles with unexpected stimuli

-- Hypervigilance and startle responses
+- Hyper-alertness and startle responses

 - Difficulty falling asleep or restless behavior

-- Emotional exhaustion or emotional shutdown
+- Emotional exhaustion or just shutdown

-- Lower heart rate and reduced tension
+- Lower heart rate and less tension

-- Less hypervigilance and anxiety spikes
+- Less hyperarousal and anxiety spikes

 - Better regulation of the nervous system